pgabor/sdddst/README.md

 Simple Discrete Dislocation Dynamics Simulation Toolkit

 ## Short description
 This toolkit makes it possible to easily simulate 2D edge dislocation systems where the slip planes are parallel and periodic boundary conditions are applied.
-The integrator is based on a semi-implicit numerical scheme which makes it possible to keep the
+The integrator is based on an implicit numerical scheme which makes it possible to keep the
 O(N<sup>2</sup>) complexity which arise from the pair interactions while no dislocation annihilation is required and the runtime is greatly decreased.

 SDDDST is highly modular, it can be easily modified and extended based on the use case where it is needed.